pooltogether/v4-docs/docs/design/PrizeClaimer.md

 The external `claimPrizes` function is used to claim prizes for one specific vault and tier combination.
 Multiple winners and multiple prize indices can be included in the transaction.
 A fee recipient address is also included, this is the account that will accumulate the earned fees.

-### Auto-claim

-There is an auto-claim feature which a user can disable for their account if they do not want a bot to claim their prizes for them.
-Using this feature allows a depositor to choose to claim prizes they've won when they like (and in doing so also claim the associated fees).

 ## Guides

 Read the [guide](../guides/claiming-prizes) on using the Prize Claimer.